What to bring on a camping trip

 Everyone's different, but at the end of the day, I like to sit in a lightweight folding camp chair and have a cold beer out of a small cooler.

 And that coffee I make?
 It's rich, cold-brewed concentrate, perfect for travel.
 No grounds; just add hot water.
-You can buy a Filtron kit and make it yourself, or buy some at Trader Joe's.
+You can buy a Filtron or Toddy kit and make it yourself, or buy some already made at Trader Joe's.

 Before sleeping, I like to read a book with my headlamp, which also comes in handy for middle-of-the-night potty runs.
 If you're camping later in the season, when nightfall comes early, it's fun to watch a movie on a laptop.